rangle/ngCourse2/handout/immutable/what_is_immutability.md

 console.log(message); // writes Hello world
 ```

-**Note:** This will throw an error in strict mode and fail silently in non-strict mode.
+> This will throw an error in strict mode and fail silently in non-strict mode.